cappuccino/acorn/README.md

     When the `locations` options is on, the `{line, column}` locations of the comment’s start and end are passed as two additional parameters. *Default*: `null`

-- **range** – Nodes have their start and end characters offsets recorded in "start" and "end" properties (directly on the node, rather than the "loc" object, which holds line/column data.
+- **ranges** – Nodes have their start and end characters offsets recorded in "start" and "end" properties (directly on the node, rather than the "loc" object, which holds line/column data.
 To also add a [semi-standardized][range] "range" property holding a `[start, end]` array with the same numbers, set the `ranges` option to `true`. *Default*: `false`

 - **program** – It is possible to parse multiple files into a single AST by passing the tree produced by parsing the first file as the `program` option in subsequent parses.
 This will add the toplevel forms of the parsed file to the "Program" (top) node of an existing parse tree. *Default*: `null`

-- **sourceFile** – When the `locations` option is `true`, you can pass this option to record the source file in every node’s "loc" object.
+- **sourceFile** – When the `locations` option is `true`, you can pass this option to record the source file in every node’s `loc` object.
 Note that the contents of this option are not examined or processed in any way; you are free to use whatever format you choose.
 When acorn is invoked via the command line, this option is set to the full path of the file being parsed. *Default*: `null`

+- **directSourceFile**: Like `sourceFile`, but the property will be added directly to the nodes, rather than to a `loc` object.

 - **objj** – When `true`, the parser recognizes and parses [Objective-J][objj] syntax. *Default*: `true`